GU-CLASP/GU-CLASP.github.io/content/pages/research/dialogue-group/index.md

 We have a [dialogue reading group](meetings) which meets fortnightly.

+Join the [mailing list](https://listserv.gu.se/sympa/subscribe/dialogue) to be updated about upcoming reading group meetigs and other exciting dialogue-related discussion, announcements, and so on.

 The main people in the dialogue research group are:
 - Christine Howes (group leader)
 - Ellen Breitholtz